christopheraue/ruby-uinput-keyboard/README.md

 # Uinput::Keyboard

-Ruby wrapper around uinput to create a virtual keyboard.
+Ruby wrapper around uinput to create a virtual keyboard from an xkb keymap.

 ## Installation